Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Kawagoe Hikawa Shrine

-Kawagoe Hikawa Shrine is exceptionally popular with women because of its association to relationships and family.
+Kawagoe Hikawa Shrine is exceptionally popular with women because of its association with relationships and family.

 <Kawagoe Hikawa Shrine>